CalebChoo22/Caleb-Cybersecurity-Portfolio/Automated NIST 800-53 Control Gap Tool/README.md

 Overview

-I built this project as part of my personal portfolio while preparing for Summer 2026 GRC, process, and risk internships.
-The tool automates a basic NIST SP 800-53 control gap analysis, simulating the type of compliance and risk assessment work done in Governance, Risk, and Compliance (GRC) teams.
+I built this tool that automates a basic NIST SP 800-53 control gap analysis, simulating the type of compliance and risk assessment work done in Governance, Risk, and Compliance (GRC) teams.

 It takes in:
 	•	A CSV of security controls (sample from NIST 800-53)